Heating oil prices change regularly. But you can still save money if you know how.

-The Citizens Advice Bureau estimates that buying this way can knock 10% off your heating oil bills.
+Citizens Advice estimates that buying this way can knock 10% off your heating oil bills.

-Besides searching online for heating oil clubs in your area, it’s also worth looking at websites that combine regional oil clubs together to increase orders even further, such as The Oil-Club.
+Search online for heating oil clubs in your area.
+Also check for websites that combine regional oil clubs together to increase orders even further, such as The Oil-Club.

 Alternatively, you could start your own oil club with neighbours, friends and family.
-But bear in mind how close together you live, and whether the volume you wish to order is likely to exceed what a lorry can carry (18-20,000 litres).
+Bear in mind how close together you live, and whether the volume you want to order is likely to exceed what a lorry can carry (18-20,000 litres).
 Above this, you’re less likely to get a further discount, as the supplier will need a second vehicle.

-You'll need to appoint a co-ordinator to call the oil companies and negotiate a price depending on the size of the group and time of year you order.
-You can use local services, such as the post office, village hall, or local social media sites, to advertise for more members.
+You'll need to appoint a co-ordinator to call the oil companies and negotiate a price.
+You can use local services, such as the Post Office, village hall, or local social media sites, to advertise for more members.